☆ Tasty Tim ☆

-A subsequent lengthy spell as door whore at NYC’s Disco 2000, The Limelight’s legendary Wednesday club night where the vibrant Party Monster scene of the ’90s peaked, eventually prompted him to return to Blighty in order to DJ again and even take a stab at studio production with the T-Total project.
-He befriended producer Robert Michael while working at Kinky and they decided to put a record out together.
-It got radio airplay and entered the dance charts, so they followed it up with a string of EPs and remixes for Boy George, The Pet Shop Boys, etc. Robert was basically twiddling the knobs while Tim lounged on the studio sofa, discussing hair products (sic).
-It went on rather swimmingly until Robert alas passed away and Tasty never found someone to work with he liked as much again and that basically was the end of that.
+A subsequent lengthy spell as door whore at NYC’s Disco 2000, The Limelight’s legendary Wednesday club night where the vibrant Party Monster scene of the ’90s peaked, eventually prompted him to return to Blighty in order to DJ again and even take a stab at studio production within the T-Total project.
+When he befriended producer Robert Michael while working at Kinky, they decided to put a record out together and they did on Tim’s return to London.
+It got radio airplay and entered the dance charts, so they followed it up with a string of EPs as well as remixes for Boy George, The Pet Shop Boys, etc. Robert was basically twiddling the knobs while Tim lounged on the studio sofa, discussing hair products (sic).
+It went on rather swimmingly until Robert passed away and Tasty never found someone to work with he liked as much again and that basically was the end of that.
 Anyhow, it felt as though Tim landed directly from NYC onto the DJ booth of Heaven’s main floor, with a DJ bag brimming with hot-off-the-press funky house beats.
 Gigs at DTPM, Trade, Crash and many more ensued.
 That’s when our little twitterer – he’s indeed partial to a spot of twittering and I don’t mean on Twitter – got hooked on the prevalent electro scene.
-He was then enjoying, alongside Julia and Mark Moore, a seemingly endless weekly run at The Cock, the dingy and sweaty beast that hid behind the Astoria Theatre, until some ruthless Crossrail bulldozers eventually exterminated it once and for all.
+He was then enjoying, alongside Julia and Mark Moore, a seemingly endless weekly run at The Cock, the dingy, sweaty beast that hid behind the Astoria Theatre, until some ruthless Crossrail bulldozers eventually exterminated it once and for all.